South Sudan imposes curfew after "attempted coup"

 “The majority of citizens are yearning for peace,” said Atem Yak Atem, a former deputy minister of information who now runs a media consultancy.
 “People are calling for a negotiated settlement among the politicians.”

-Additional reporting by Pascal Fletcher in Johannesburg and Drazen Jorgic and George Obulutsa in Nairobi, Writing by Edmund Blair and Drazen Jorgic, Editing by Andrew Heavens
+Additional reporting by Pascal Fletcher in Johannesburg and Drazen Jorgic and George Obulutsa in Nairobi, Writing by Edmund Blair and Drazen Jorgic, Editing by Angus MacSwan